tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

     ![todo: add pic]()
     Ganache will generate accounts based on what parameters you run it with.
 The default is 10 with starting balances of 100 Ether.
 The cli will display the addresses, private keys, mnemonic, gas price, and gas limit.
 These addresses can technically be used on any Ethereum blockchain, not just you local one (but they probably have 0 real Ether).

     This Ganache client will sit around, waiting for someone to send it a transaction on port 8545 by default.
-When it receives that transaction, it will attempt to run it on the EVM (see if the bytecode is correct) and it will then immediately create a single block with that transaction (mine the block) *todo: cite this*.
+When it receives that transaction, it will attempt to run it on the EVM (see if the bytecode is correct) and it will then immediately create a single block with that transaction (mine the block) .
 On the main Ethereum blockchain, several transactions will be added to any given block, but we can be less efficient on our local version.
 All clients like this one should have a specific set of api calls that can read or write to the blockchain.
 This is why all transactions are public to everyone in the network.

 5. Test the Ganache client by sending an api call from another terminal